pietronoah/c-hilqr/README.md

 # Constrained HiLQR

-This repository contains the code for the publication *"Constrained Trajectory Optimization for Hybrid Dynamical Systems"* by Pietro Noah Crestaz, Gokhan Alcan, and Ville Kyrki.
+This repository contains the code for the publication *"Constrained Trajectory Optimization for Hybrid Dynamical Systems"* by Pietro Noah Crestaz, Gökhan Alcan, and Ville Kyrki.
 The code implements a constrained version of the Hybrid iterative Linear Quadratic Regulator (HiLQR) algorithm, designed to optimize trajectories for hybrid dynamical systems while respecting constraints such as obstacle avoidance and input limits.

 ## Overview